 ‘Herobrine’ (Snapdragon SC7280)

 This is one of the newest additions we’ve come across and we still don’t quite know what to make of it.
 While the Snapdragon 7c goes internally by the SC7180 model name, the new SC7280 doesn’t have a marketing name just yet.
 What it will be and what it can do will be discovered later, but we already have two boards we’re tracking in this group that won’t likely be around until late 2021 or into 2022.

 We only know a bit about this board, but the main highlight is the Jasper Lake Intel processors that will retain the low price of Intel’s small core, mobile-focused chips while giving users a very nice speed bump over the current Gemini Lake Chromebooks.
 There aren’t many of these yet, but expect a ton to show up as 2020 rolls on.

 As time goes by, we’ll regularly update this post with new boards we find and new news we come across on boards we already have good knowledge about.
 We’re hopeful this becomes a place you can regularly return to that you may stay up to date on all the Chromebooks on the way.
-We thought last year was crazy, but this is already at a whole new level in 2020.
+We thought 2020 was crazy, but this is all at a whole new level moving into 2021.
 Bookmark this post to stay in the know…it’s going to be a fun ride!